Reverb: marketplace guide

 Cancelations

-Buyers cannot place an order without first paying for the product on Reverb, therefore there is no cancelation process in place for orders pending payment.
+Buyers cannot place an order without first paying for the product on Reverb; therefore, there is no cancelation process in place for orders pending payment.
 Buyers must contact a merchant directly via the marketplace to request a cancelation, in which case the merchant can create the cancelation on the buyer's behalf.

 Returns